QTechTheory/VQD/SemiconductorSpin/README.md

    (*  The rabi Frequency and fidelities of controlled-Z(C[Z]), nearest-neighbors.
 Keys are the smallest qubit number.
 This applies to controlled-Ph gates *)
    FreqCZ -> <|0 -> 12.1, 1 -> 11.1, 2 -> 6.6, 3 -> 9.8, 4 -> 5.4|>
    ,
-   (* Fidelity of controlled-Z, the number below indicate the lower number of qubits *) FidCZ -> <|0 -> 0.9374945614729504`, 1 -> 0.9339691831083574`, 2 -> 0.9286379436705322`, 3 -> 0.9967228426036524`, 4 -> 0.9793017377403548`|>
+   (* Fidelity of controlled-Z, the numbers below indicate the lower number of qubits *) FidCZ -> <|0 -> 0.9374945614729504`, 1 -> 0.9339691831083574`, 2 -> 0.9286379436705322`, 3 -> 0.9967228426036524`, 4 -> 0.9793017377403548`|>
    ,
    (* Fidelity of CROT(CNOT) rotation *)